bLightZP/Threaded_Image_Scaler/README.md

 # Threaded Image Scaler
-A multi-threaded image decoder and scaler based on GDI+
+A Delphi 7 compatible multi-threaded image decoder and scaler based on GDI+